The Dirty Secret Behind “Loan Comparison” Sites

 Conclusion: You can’t compare offers that were never made.

-Many so-called comparison sites only show teaser rates that don’t apply to you — Think about it: if one lender or bank were cheaper than the others for all borrower profiles, wouldn't the rest have closed shop?
+Many so-called comparison sites only show teaser rates that may not apply to you.
+Think about it: if one lender or bank were cheaper than the others for all borrower profiles, wouldn’t the rest have closed shop?
 What looks like choice is often just advertising dressed as comparison.
 And even if the interest rate is accurate, what about the loan amount or tenure?
+In the US, such companies have also been sued for wasting consumers’ time, as many didn’t even end up getting a loan at all.

 --